-For the past several decades, hopeful students leaving high school have been pressured to aim for the most prestigious schools they can qualify for.
-In and of itself, that’s not the worst piece of advice to give in the general sense: Why should an all-star student settle for second-best?
-As it turns out, school rankings can have significant effects on how a college stay plays out.
+For the past several decades, hopeful students leaving high school have been heavily pressured in college applications.
+For instance when family urges students to aim for the most prestigious schools they can qualify for.
+In and of itself, that’s not the worst piece of advice to give in the general sense… Why should an all-star student settle for second-best?
+But, as it turns out, school rankings can have significant effects on how a college experience plays out.
+Let’s investigate how we need to change the narrative to college fit (vs. college rankings) when we support students with applications.

-Furthermore, a school’s ranking alone may not be enough to determine how strong your specific department will be.
-Especially if the ranking applies to the school generally or to certain fields of study that do not encompass your own.
+Remember, a school’s ranking alone may not be enough to determine how strong your specific department will be.
+Especially if the ranking applies to the school generally; or to certain fields of study that do not encompass your own.

 First and foremost it is utterly vital to understand that no two lists will rank schools in identical manners.
 Before you commit yourself to tens of thousands of dollars in student loans, ensure you know exactly what you’re going to get out of those loans in the first place!